Adam-Robson/Adam-Robson/README.md

 ## I’m currently working on 🔭

-What I am calling "Project Renaissance".
-The objective is to breathe new life into my repositories.
+A project to breathe new life into my repositories.

 It will include
 1. code refinement, such as optimizing algorithms, refactoring, and removing dead code